The Next 14 Phrases

-You’ve learned to ask for and understand directions in Essential German 3.
+You’ve learned to ask for and understand directions in German 3 For Travel.
 Now, you’ve found the restaurant you were looking for.

 Unless you’ve chosen an expensive restaurant with a Maitre’D or Hostess, you can go ahead and seat yourself at an empty table.